teadytopblogger9/notes/README.md

 7. Test your codes by writing unit tests and integrating them with continuous integration tools to identify and fix potential issues early on.
 8. Learn from others' code and practices, constantly improving your own skills and knowledge.
 9. Stay up-do-date with the latest programming languages, tools, frameworks, best-practices, technologies, trends, research, news, blogs, forums, podcasts, books, courses, conferences, meetups, workshops, tutorials, videos, slides, cheat sheets, infographics, wikis, manuals, guides, lists, quizzes, tips, tricks, hacks, secrets, codes, alphabets, anagrams, acronyms, abbreviations, initials, numerals, symbols, emojis and other related stuff.

+# 2024-03-09
+- Today's programming wisdom: "Simplicity is the ultimate sophistication.
+In software development, strive to write clean, readable, and maintainable code.
+Always consider the future developer (which might be you) who will read and modify your code.
+Optimize for clarity and modularity first before prematurely optimizing for performance.
+Remember that debugging and enhancing a simple but functional program is far easier than deciphering an overly complex one."

+Also, "Code is meant to be read by humans and only incidentally executed by machines." - Donald Knuth.
+This quote emphasizes the importance of writing human-readable code, which not only improves collaboration among developers but also reduces potential errors and makes the codebase more resilient to change.